Volume 7, Issue 4 (3-2024) EBHPME 2024, 7(4): 292-304 | Back to browse issues page

 XML Print

-Department of Environmental Health, Health Research Center and Health School, Baqiyatallah University of Medical Sciences, Tehran, Iran , yaghoobi.ru@gmail.com
+Department of Health Management, Policy and Economics, School of public Health, Tehran University of Medical Sciences, Tehran, Iran , s-emamgholipour@tums.ac.ir

 Methods: This was a descriptive-analytical and cross-sectional study.
 The descriptive phase of the study involved measuring sales figures, market value, and market share of pharmaceutical companies listed on the stock exchange.
-In the analytical phase, the network of shareholders' relationships was analyzed with Gephi and Microsoft Excel, followed by the calculation of the capital concentration index and market share.
+In the analytical phase, the network of shareholders' relationships was analyzed with Gephi version 0.1 and Microsoft Excel version 2016, followed by the calculation of the capital concentration index and market share.

-Conclusion: Based on the results, the importance of institutional owners, such as Social Security Organization (SSO), in the decision-making process regarding Iranian pharmaceutical market can be acknowledged.
-The decisions pertaining to integration and supply chains which aimed at improving the productivity of pharmaceutical market, need to be thoroughly examined by the institutions mentioned in this research.
+Conclusion: Based on the results, the importance of institutional owners, such as the Social Security Organization (SSO), in the decision-making process regarding the Iranian pharmaceutical market can be acknowledged.
+The decisions about integration and supply chains which aimed at improving the productivity of the pharmaceutical market, need to be thoroughly examined by the institutions mentioned in this research.

 Type of Study: Original article | Subject: Health Economics